aerospike-community/tinkerbench/tools/tinkerbench2/docs/vertex_id_manager.md

 If enabled, TinkerBench2 will collection a sample of vertex id up to the sample size before any query workloads are executed.

 It is possible to filter vertex id's based on a label by providing this value to the `--IdSampleLabel` argument.
 Once provided, only those id are selected.
+You can provide multiple labels by adding multiple argument value pairs (e.g., `-label mmLabel1 -label myLabel2`or `-label myLabel1,myLabel2` )

 Once collected each executing query can receive a random id from this collection based on the presents of the vertex id placeholder.